By Dan Collins, Chief Architect, PEAK6 Capital Management

 Great systems are built on a clear understanding of their nonfunctional requirements, including availability, usability, maintainability, extensibility, and scalability.
 Our systems are built for low-latency (in the millis) market analysis and trading strategy execution.
 We are not a high-frequency trading platform and by making this distinction, we have a bit more flexibility choosing between our systems’ maintainability and scalability.
 However, as you’ll see in the numbers below, we still love our metrics and understanding exactly how our systems are performing.

 So, what do record setting market conditions look like for an options trading platform?

 Record Setting, Unprecedented

-In order to understand how last week went for our systems, it’s necessary to understand historic market values.
+To understand how last week went for our systems, it’s necessary to understand historic market values.
 The following chart shows all previous market selloffs with number of days from peak to 10% drawdown.
-The drop last week moved ridiculously fast, only taking six days!
+The drop last week moved ridiculously fast and took only six days!

 If we look at the S&P 500 (SPY), we can see the free fall (left) and overall SPY traded on Friday (right) was the highest it has ever seen (104.27B).

 Option markets’ volumes both by notional value and number of contracts show a similar picture.
 The following two charts below show how options volume compared to previous weeks.

 The above notional by market shows a small jump Tuesday around $25B with giant leaps in notional Thursday ($34B) and Friday ($50B).
 The below contracts by market shows a marked increase beginning on Friday the 21st moving from ~30 million to just over ~40 million contracts.